THE TRUTH ABOUT CHEMICALS IN COSMETICS

 ARE YOUR COSMETICS HARMING YOUR SKIN?

-Mineral oil is full of carcinogens!
+Did you know that mineral oil is full of carcinogens?
 Sodium laureth sulphate is so toxic that full protective gear is required for it to be handled – and it's in our toothpaste!
 Propylene glycol penetrates skin and causes liver and kidney abnormalities – and it's found in shampoo, spray deodorant and … anti-freeze!
 Talcum powder causes ovarian cancer!
 Yet all these products are lurking in our bathroom cabinets.

 So we find on the interwebs, in media reports and from purveyors of natural and organic cosmetics that many 'dangerous' chemicals are found in cosmetics and personal care products, but are apparently considered safe by the authorities that regulate such things.

 With certain medical conditions inexplicably on the rise, and emerging research finding dangerous effects from chemicals at low, previously untested levels, it's no surprise that people are worried.
 The good news is there's nothing to worry about when it comes to sodium laureth sulphate, propylene glycol and mineral oil – at least as used in cosmetics.

 But what about the claim that talcum powder causes ovarian cancer?
 Recently the issue hit the headlines when Johnson & Johnson was ordered by the courts in the US to pay $US72 million to the family of a woman who used its baby powder and died of the cancer.

 We take a closer look at some of the chemicals ringing alarm bells to see which claims are justified, which aren't and which ones need more research.